 She has edited books, manuals, and articles on various topics and has

-been an invaluable editor for Michelle for many years at Elliott Advocacy and now here at Consumer Rescue.
+been an invaluable editor for Michelle for many years at the nonprofit and now here at Consumer Rescue.

 She also teaches Tai Chi Chuan and studies French, Spanish, German